 A scaled score, in the simplest sense, is a transformed raw score.
 For the PSSA-M retest, this transformation was done in two steps.
-First, the students attempting the Grade 12 retest were scored using the Rasch scaling model by anchoring the Rasch item difficulties at the values calibrated from the 2011 spring operational data.
+First, the students attempting the Grade 12 retest were scored using the Rasch scaling model by anchoring the Rasch item difficulties at the values calibrated from the 2010 (mathematics) and 2011 (reading and science) spring operational data.
 This scoring transformed student raw scores into Rasch logit scores which typically fall between -5.0 to 5.0.
 This transformation is non-linear and often referred to as the "Raw-to-Logit conversion."
-Appendix B presents the anchored Rasch item logit difficulties, their corresponding standard errors, and fit statistics for all the mathematics MC items.
+Appendices B, E, H, and K present the anchored Rasch item logit difficulties, their corresponding standard errors, and fit statistics for all the mathematics, reading, science, and writing MC items, respectively.